M268816/power-repo/notes/PowerApp Coding Conventions.md

 Before putting pen to paper... or I guess fingers to keys... mouse to clicks?
 It's best to setup the applications Update settings.
 Enter the Settings menu in the application editor, located at the bottom left as a gear icon, then select 'Updates'.
-From here select the retired tab and turn off all options.
+From here select the 'Retired' tab and turn off all options.
 Next, turn off all options within the 'Experimental' tab.
 You can turn these on if you need them later, but for now should not be used by default.
 Under the preview tab, you can turn on pretty much everything as these features are